Hu53nz/DSAI-Mini-Project-SC1015/README.md

 • Its recommended to pay more attention on Logged GDP per Capita to ensure a better chance of living a long life.

+• Discretization is not a fullproof way to ensure accuracy.

 DataSet Used:

 World Happines Report(2022) from World Health Organisation